Telehealth clinical services

 This approach guides patients toward self-management of their health and equips them to react if they develop symptoms.
-For patients, this results in greater autonomy, a sense of proximity and trust with the health care team and a commitment to take charge of their health and quality of life.
+For patients, this results in greater autonomy, a feeling of connection and trust with the healthcare team and a commitment to take charge of their health and quality of life.

-Telethrombolysis is a telehealth activity for a patient who has had a stroke.
+Telethrombolysis is a telehealth activity for a patient who is having a stroke.
 A stroke is a critical health condition that requires urgent attention and access to specialized expertise.

-More specifically, telethrombolysis provides a stroke patient during a hyperacute phase with timely access to diagnosis and quality care.
+More specifically, telethrombolysis provides a patient experiencing an acute ischemic stroke with timely access to diagnosis and quality care.
 They can access this service in any emergency room in the province without having to travel to a specialized hospital centre.

 This service allows medical staff in the emergency room where the patient is admitted to connect with a neurology specialist at a specialized centre.
 The neurologist assesses the patient remotely, assists emergency room medical staff and suggests the best treatment option.

 These telehealth services come in a variety of forms and allow remote professionals specializing in complex wound care (usually nurses) to provide assistance and share their expertise with colleagues or to intervene directly with patients.
 The service is available for the treatment of a complex or chronic wound or ulcer.

 Teleassistance in post–hand reimplantation rehabilitation